xiaohan2012/cv-web/answers-in-application-page.md

 Technical achievements:

 - Challenged and revised algorithmic assumptions that significantly improved model performance.
-By questioning how our models were making predictions, I identified flawed assumptions and implemented corrections that led to notably better accuracy across multiple model variants.
+By questioning how our models were making predictions, I identified flawed assumptions and implemented corrections that led to notably better accuracy (from ~70% to 80+%) across multiple model variants.
-- Implemented critical infrastructure improvements including data snapshotting for reproducibility, domain adaptation techniques for better generalization, and pipeline optimizations that accelerated our development cycle.
+- Implemented critical infrastructure improvements including data snapshotting for reproducibility, domain adaptation techniques for better generalization, and pipeline optimizations that accelerated our development cycle (from days to hours).
 - Standardized the ML development lifecycle from data collection through deployment, incorporating comprehensive quality checks, unit tests, and LLM agents to automate repetitive tasks.
 - Championed tightly scoped experiments that allowed us to understand model behavior rapidly and iterate quickly on improvements.